Javingka/cardano-node-notes/cardano-cli notes/Transaction script - mai 10 2022.md

 ```

 ### 7. Witnesses sign the transaction
-Then each of the 3 withnesses sign the transaction
+Then create a key-hash for each of the 3 withnesses that will sign the transaction

 ```bash
 cardano-cli transaction witness \